-Working at Camp Lutherwood Oregon is an unforgettable and rewarding experience that offers an unparalleled opportunity to develop professional skills for a wide range of potential jobs and careers while serving in a meaningful way.
+Working at Camp Lutherwood Oregon is an unforgettable and rewarding experience.
+It offers an unparalleled opportunity to develop professional skills for a wide range of potential jobs and careers while you serve in a meaningful way.
 These are skills that you can take with you into any job, internship, or life experience.
-If you are willing to work hard, practice gracious hospitality, and share in deep laughter and child-like play, working at Camp Lutherwood will be a great way to spend your summer.
+If you are willing to live in intentional Christian community, work hard, practice gracious hospitality, and share in deep laughter and childlike play, working at Camp Lutherwood will be a great way to spend your summer.

 WHY WORK AT CAMP

-Transform your resume and enhance your work experience, be a positive role model and make a difference in children’s lives, all while growing personally and professionally by working at Camp Lutherwood Oregon.
+Enhance your work experience: be a positive role model and make a difference in children’s lives, all while growing personally and professionally.

-- Cabin Counselors– The primary responsibility of a counselor is to care for the needs of their campers and to create a safe and engaging environment during their stay at camp.
-Counselors will be assigned to a cabin of 8-10 youth and will be expected to lead them through the camp schedule as well as plan and participate in activities with them
+Cabin Counselor: The primary responsibility of a counselor is to care for the needs of their campers, creating a safe and engaging environment.
+Counselors are assigned to a cabin of 8-10 youth whom they lead through the camp schedule.
+They also plan, lead, and participate in activities with campers.

-- Leadership Team– The Leadership Team works with the Program Director to plan and schedule weekly camp activities and serve as a leader for counselors.
+Leadership Team: Members of this team work with the Program Director to plan and schedule weekly camp activities and serve as mentors for counselors.

-- Kitchen Assistants– Kitchen Assistants work with the Head Cook to prepare all of the delicious meals camp enjoys.
-Experience is preferred, but those who are willing to learn and be trained are encouraged to apply.
+Kitchen Assistant: These staff members work with the Head Cook to prepare all of the delicious meals camp enjoys.
+Experience is preferred, but those willing to learn on the job are encouraged to apply.

-- Lifeguard– Lifeguards are responsible for the safety of all participants in around the pool.
-Primary responsibilities include cleaning and maintaining the camp pool, as well as life guarding the pool and lakefront activities.
+Lifeguard: Lifeguards are responsible for the safety of all participants in and around the pool and any off-site water activities.
+Primary responsibilities include cleaning and maintaining the camp pool, as well as lifeguarding the pool and lakefront activities.
 Secondary duties will include assisting on dish crew, camp activities, and camp cleaning.
-Applicants must have current lifeguard certificate.
+Applicants must have a current lifeguard certificate.

-- Nurse– The camp nurse will gain hands on experience helping kids everyday!
-Duties range from administering campers’ medications to putting on band aids.
+Nurse/medic: The camp nurse/medic will gain hands-on experience helping kids every day!
+Duties range from administering campers’ medications to putting on band-aids.
 Applicants must be in nursing school or RN certified.